renadh12/Scraping/README.md

 ### Built With

-- [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Python library for pulling data out of HTML and XML files
+- [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Python library for pulling data out of HTML and XML files.
 - [requests](https://requests.readthedocs.io/en/master/) - Module that allows you to send HTTP requests using Python.

 ### Author